 Proving Negligence in a Slip and Fall Accident Claim

 Slip and fall accidents are prosecuted as premises liability claims.
 This is because property and business owners are legally obligated to maintain reasonably safe premises.
-This includes minimizing hazards that lead to slip and fall accidents.
-A slip and fall accident often is the result of an owner or property manager’s negligence.
+If this is not the case and you’re injured, you may have a premises liability claim.
+A slip/fall accident often is the result of an owner or property manager’s negligence.

 Examples of negligence and liability include failing to: